sowcow/prank-player/README.md

 - [ ] static typing? (typescript was slow when I tried it)
 - [ ] buttons styles options?
 - [ ] skins?
-- [ ] maybe there a case for the right click? - like for second audio stream, or always play from the beginning
 - [ ] unlikely but I may want to look into making an electron app, or there may be interesting alternatives to electron